ElegantDumbass/QrCode-FrontendMentor/README.md

 i changed things and added thing from abdul and kusboo feedback such as :

-1. Add Semantic
+1. Added Semantic
-2. Add Alt(wich i forgot, thankyou)
+2. Added Alt(wich i forgot, thankyou)
 3. Remove media query(i still don't have clean grasp of it, if any of you have advice or solution please do tell me)
 4. Changed color, text weight, and image